 It’s the connection you create with your readers.
 The closer you can connect with and bond with those visiting your blog, the more powerful the blog will be and likely the more money you will make.

-A good blog is not necessarily a big blog with a large audience, more so it’s how many members of that audience truly connect with the writer/content.
+A good blog is not necessarily a big blog with a large audience.
+It’s more about how many members of that audience truly connect with the writer and engage with the content.

 Some small blogs make TONS of cash because of the deep connection with their audience, while some huge blogs make nothing because they don’t know how to connect with readers.

 There are many different kinds but they usually fall into 4 categories: